Torey-Clark/Nine-Realms-Vanilla-Plus/README.md

 # Nine Realms Vanilla+

 This repo is the list of all mods used in our modded Minecraft server.
-Each release will include the complete modpack for the Prism Launcher and the Curseforge Launcher.
+Each release will include the complete modpack for the Prism Launcher, the Modrinth Launcher, and the Curseforge Launcher.

 ## Modlist